 This level of debt may seem worryingly high, but how does the UK compare to other countries around the world?

-- Japan have the highest level of debt as a percentage of GDP – at 236.6%
+- Japan has the highest level of debt as a percentage of GDP, at 236.6%

 - Greece has a debt of 176.9% of its GDP

 - The UK sits 28th in the world for highest debt/GDP ratio